Seed of a Nation Exhibit

 William Penn: Seed of a Nation Exhibit

-Winner of the 2011 Award of Merit from the American Association for State and Local History (AASLH); the nation’s most prestigious competition for recognition of achievement in state and local history.
+Winner of the 2011 Award of Merit from the American Association for State and Local History (AASLH), the nation’s most prestigious competition for recognition of achievement in state and local history, William Penn: The Seed of a Nation explores Penn’s desire to create a place that stood for fairness, religious tolerance, acceptance, and representative government.

-representation of trust and integrity.
-The exhibit features objects excavated from the foundations of William Penn’s original summer house and kitchen house during the archeological digs conducted at Pennsbury in the 1930s, a copy of the Charter of Pennsylvania, dioramas featuring life-sized models of early Pennsylvanians who lived and worked at Pennsbury Manor, and a number of fun and interesting activities.
+The exhibit features objects excavated from the foundations of William Penn’s original summer house and kitchen house during the archeological digs conducted at Pennsbury in the 1930s, a copy of the Charter of Pennsylvania, dioramas featuring life-sized models of early Pennsylvanians who labored (enslaved, indentured, and freely) at Pennsbury Manor, and many fun and hands-on activities.